Shortcut: download the Geant4 virtual machine files here.

-4. Download and uncompress the following compressed files (choose the 32 bits or 64 bits version, download all the files and uncompress them all in a same directory).
+3. Download and uncompress the following compressed file (choose the 32 bits or 64 bits version, download the .7z file and uncompress it in a same directory).
 This is an anonymous FTP (select "Guest" if asked).
 Mac users may use the free Cyberduck software if they encounter difficulties with the download.
 To uncompress under Windows, we recommend the usage of 7-Zip.
 To uncompress under Mac, we recommend the usage of the Unarchiver, freely available from the AppStore or from this link.
-The total compressed files size is about 7.3 Go and reaches 20 Go when fully decompressed.
+The total compressed file size is about 3 Go and reaches 15 Go when fully decompressed.

-5. Open the uncompressed file having the .vmx extension using the VMware software (menu File and then Open) and play the virtual machine.
+4. Open the uncompressed file having the .vmx extension using the virtualization software (menu File and then Open) and play the virtual machine.
 Respond that you have copied the machine if asked.
 You get access to a fully functional Linux machine on your Windows PC or Mac.

 6. Previous Geant4 versions remain available from this link.

 - Depending on your country, you may need to change your keyboard settings.
 From your Linux virtual machine, click on the System tab (top of screen).
 Select Preferences, then Keyboard, then Layouts tab and select your keyboard.